Dissipative Unified Dark Fluid: Observational Constraints: Model Comparison

 The AIC is defined for a given model as

 where $p$ is the number of free parameters of the model.
-The model which minimizes the AIC is considered as the better model.
+The model which minimizes the AIC is considered the better model.
 As a result, the second term in the criteria imposes a penalty against the extra number of parameters.
 In general, the AIC criterion is inclined to select the model that better fits the data \cite{park}.
+In the second row of table \ref{chi} we display the values of $AIC$ for the three models at hand.
+We can note that between the three models, the UDF model has the lower value of $AIC$.
+We can then conclude that the UDF model is the most favored by the data.

-However, the difference between AIC's of different models is that making sense.
+However, the difference between AICs of different models is that making sense.
 According to \cite{Burn}, if $\Delta_i = AIC_i - AIC_{\rm min}$, then model$_i$ which has $\Delta_i$ between 0 and 2 is considered as substantial on the level of empirical support, while models with $\Delta_i$ between 4 and 7 has considerably less support.
 For $\Delta_i > 10$, model$_i$ may be omitted in future consideration.
-In the last row of table \ref{chi} we include the difference $\Delta {AIC}$ as computed with respect to the $\Lambda$CDM model taken as a reference, so that $\Delta {AIC} = AIC_{\rm fld} - AIC_{\Lambda CDM}$.

-We can see from the table that DUDF model minimizes the AIC value.
-It has a difference of -1.43 to the $\Lambda$CDM for $\zeta_0 = 0$ and of $-0.08$ for $\zeta_0=0.001$.
-Accordingly, observational data support DUDF model as a viable framework for the description of our universe.
+As the UDF model minimizes the $AIC$ value, the $\Delta_i$'s for other models are measured to this model.
+The results are included in the last row of table \ref{chi}.
+We can see from the table that $\Delta AIC$ for the DUDF model is $<2$.
+Following \cite{Burn}, we conclude that the DUDF model shows a substantial level of empirical support and is not worth more than a bare mention of evidence against the UDF model.